LordLuceus/melvin/README.md

 If you have any questions, feedback, or just want to chat, get in touch on Discord.
 I'm LordLuceus#7492.

-If you like Melvin and want to support future development, you could [buy me a coffee](https://paypal.me/luceusproductions).
+If you like Melvin and want to support future development, you could [buy me a coffee ☕](https://paypal.me/luceusproductions).
 Thanks!